- How to borrow and return a book

 - How to recall a book

-Undergraduates may borrow a maximum of two titles at any one time.
+Undergraduates may borrow a maximum of four titles at any one time, of which only two can come from the Overnight Loan shelves.

-Members of other Departments in the University of Cambridge may borrow a maxuimum of two books at any one time.
+Members of other Departments in the University of Cambridge may borrow a maximum of two books at any one time.

 Overnight Loan books can be borrowed after 4:00pm Monday to Thursday and MUST be returned by 11:00am the following day.
-On a Friday, Overnight Loan books can be borrowed after 3:30pm, and MUST be returned on Monday morning by 11:00am.
-During vacations research workers in the Department of Zoology and members of other Departments can borrow Overnight Loan books for 2 weeks at a time.
+On Friday, Overnight Loan books can be borrowed after 3:30pm, and MUST be returned on Monday morning by 11:00am.
+During vacations members of the Department of Zoology and members of other Departments can borrow Overnight Loan books for 2 weeks at a time.

-Books on ordinary shelves (2 week loans) may be borrowed by undergraduates and members of other departments for up to two weeks, subject to recall by other readers.
+Books on the Open Shelves may be borrowed by undergraduates and members of other departments for up to two weeks, subject to recall by other readers.

 Loan periods can be extended to cater for readers who may have particular requirements, please see the Disabled access page for more information.

-You will need to register your University Card with us before you are able to borrow.
+You will need to register your University Card with the Senior Library Assistant before you are able to borrow.
 Please find instructions on how to do this here.

 Simply follow the instructions on the screen.
-If you are returning books please remember to leave them on the returns shelf as instructed – do not re-shelve them yourselves.
+If you are returning books please remember to leave them on the returns shelf underneath the card catalogue as instructed – do not re-shelve them yourselves.

 The 'My library account' widget via LibrarySearch (see the link to this in the top right-hand corner of the LibrarySearch screen) can be used to renew your books and see what you have on loan from all the libraries in Cambridge that you have registered with.
 Simply enter your borrower number in the Barcode box.
 This is the 5-character code beginning with 'V' printed on the reverse of your University Card or on the front of your University Library Card.
 Enter your last name in the box below this.
 Click on the 'Log in' button.
 Click on the title of the book to renew it.